SilkRose/Pony/src/stories/darling-and-date/03-dressmaking-and-determination.md

 Pinkie looked at Fluttershy.
 "How do you make a dress?"

-Fluttershy answered, "I don't know, all we can do is think it through.
+"I don't know, all we can do is think it through.
 I know we made Rarity's dress for the Gala, but that was already designed, now we have to design and make the dress."

 "Yea, did you have any ideas in mind?"
-Pinkie asked.

-"We should try to use colors that go well with Rarity's appearance, Rarity already did that by picking the colors of the fabric," Fluttershy said.
+"We should try to use colors that go well with Rarity's appearance, Rarity already did that by picking the colors of the fabric."

-"That's good," Pinkie said.
+"That's good."

-Fluttershy asked, "Do you have some safety pins?
+"Do you have some safety pins?
 I need to hold this fabric in place."

 "Yes, I'll be right back" Pinkie said before leaving the room.